rimamehr/Pewlett-Hackard-Analysis/README.md

 ## Summary
 - Our conclusion from the above analysis is that there is a large number of employees (90,398) retiring soon with only 1549 employees that are eligible for a mentorship program.
 There are not enough mentors to train the newly hired folks filling in the large number of vacancies that will be created soon.
-- We could possibaly expand our criteria on the mentorship eligibility table to include current employees with birth date BETWEEN '1963-01-01' AND '1965-12-31'.
+- We could possibly expand our criteria on the mentorship eligibility table to include current employees with birth date BETWEEN '1963-01-01' AND '1965-12-31'.
 This would increase our mentorship eligible list of employees from 1549 to 38,401.
 This would increase the ratio of mentors to new hires from 1:~58 to 1:~2 which is much more attainable.